 Have you been inspired by the bravery among sexual assault survivors speaking out to raise awareness?
 Are you looking for a way to stand with those survivors and make a lasting impact on our community?

 The Sexual Assault Center that serves Brown, Oconto, Door, & Marinette Counties, is looking for individuals to join their volunteer team!
 No experience is necessary.
 All advocates receive extensive training prior to working with victims of Sexual Violence.
 Our new training program prepares advocates and is more flexible for those with busy schedules.
 Self-paced learning modules combined with on-site training and shadowing experiences prepare advocates for this work.
 Advocates play an important role in victims’ healing process as they not only field incoming hotline calls through hotline, but also respond to hospitals or police stations to provide immediate support and information.
 Interns provide additional support and legal advocacy.
-Volunteers sign up for two shifts each month that work with their schedule and attend monthly meetings with other advocates, to maintain protocols and expand knowledge.
+Volunteers sign up for three shifts each month that work with their schedule and attend bi-monthly meetings with other advocates to maintain protocols and expand knowledge.